 From the Bengali Diaspora

-By Bushra Mollick Honking cars, crowded sidewalks with glaring aunties and fruit-selling uncles, and Bangladeshi grocery stores.
-In a post-pandemic world, large signs of “HALAL MEAT” greet marketgoers as small businesses continue to meet the needs of the community.
-While halal meat is accessible to most Bangladeshi New Yorkers today, this commodity has not always
+By Bushra Mollick Honking cars, crowded sidewalks with glaring aunties and fruit-selling uncles, and Bangladeshi grocery stores line the streets of Jackson Heights.
+Large signs broadcasting “HALAL MEAT” greet marketgoers as small businesses continue to meet the needs of the community during a pandemic.
+While halal meat is accessible to most Bangladeshi New Yorkers today,

 By Sadia Noor Joya Aside from the two Eids and Durga Puja, another significant shopping spree takes place in Bangladesh every year, during the shivering days of January.
 The annual frenzy is due to the Dhaka International Trade Fair (DITF), a much-anticipated extravaganza where you can embark on a hunt for almost any coveted product.